mailslurp/mailslurp-client/docs-markdown/interfaces/CreateAliasOptions.md

 • **emailAddress**: `string`

 Email address to be hidden behind alias.
 Emails sent to the alias email address will be forwarded to this address.
 If you want to enable replies set useThreads true and the reply-to for the email will allow outbound communication via a thread.
+Some email addresses may require verification if they are not added as a contact first.

 **`Memberof`**